The complexity of geometric scaling: Worst-case instances for feasibility based geometric scaling

-Let us now consider a more general description of geometric scaling by modifying Algorithm~\ref{DPP.sec.1.alg.1} as described in Section~\ref{DPP.sec.1}: the point $x$ computed in Line 3 of Algorithm~\ref{DPP.sec.1.alg.1} can now be any vertex of $P$ that satisfies
+Let us now consider feasibility based geometric scaling, the variant of Algorithm~\ref{DPP.sec.1.alg.1} that uses the feasibility based oracle.
+In that variant, the point $x$ computed in Line 3 of Algorithm~\ref{DPP.sec.1.alg.1} can be any vertex of $P$ that satisfies

 In particular, $x$ is possibly not a maximizer of the ratio